The fuel injection system is elaborated along with its basics, types of fuel injection, advantages, disadvantages, etc.

 - Fuel is stored in the fuel tank,

-- Fuel feed pump sucks the fuel from the fuel tank and transfers to the fuel injection or high-pressure pump,
+- The fuel feed pump sucks the fuel from the fuel tank and transfers it to the fuel injection or high-pressure pump,

 - Fuel injection pump build up high pressure,

 - The needle valve in the fuel injector is open under pressure, without pressure it is closed,

 - Due to the pressure build-up in the fuel oil, the needle valve will be opened,

 - Once the needle valve is opened, the pressurized fuel will be sprayed to the inlet manifold or the engine cylinder,